sul-dlss/whisper-pilot/README.md

 [![Build Status](https://github.com/sul-dlss/whisper-pilot/actions/workflows/test.yml/badge.svg)](https://github.com/sul-dlss/whisper-pilot/actions/workflows/test.yml)

-This repository contains code for testing OpenAI's Whisper for generating transcripts from audio and video files.
+This repository contains code for testing OpenAI's Whisper for generating transcripts from audio and video files, and comparing results with AWS Transcribe and Google Speech APIs.

 ## Data

-The data used in this analysis was determined ahead of time in this spreadsheet, which has a snapshot included in this repository as `data.csv`:
+The data used in this analysis was determined ahead of time in this spreadsheet, which has a snapshot included in this repository as `sdr-data.csv`:

 https://docs.google.com/spreadsheets/d/1sgcxy0eNwWTn1LeMVH8TDJ6J8qL8iIGfZ25t4nmYqyQ/edit#gid=0